 Likewise, selling any amount of marijuana is a misdemeanor with up to 30 days of incarceration.
 The sale of more than 30 grams is a felony with a prison sentence of 2.5 – 5 years.
 You could receive the same punishment for cultivating any number of marijuana plants.

 However, a growing number of municipalities have decriminalized the use of the drug.
 Locations such as Philadelphia, Harrisburg, Pittsburgh, Lancaster, and Carlisle, have decriminalized the possession of up to 30 grams.
 You can expect to receive nothing more than a fine of $25 in these municipalities.

 How to Get a Medical Marijuana Card in Pennsylvania

 Before you begin the process, make sure you are:

 - A legal resident of Pennsylvania that can provide proof of residency.
 This means a state driver’s license or state-issued ID card.
 Make sure your home address is up to date.

 You must also have one of the qualifying conditions, which we outline later on.

 Step 1 – Register Online

 Go online and access the Patients and Caregivers Registry.
-You will need to create a patient profile and provide necessary information such as legal name, current address, etc. Next, you need to find a licensed Pennsylvania doctor who is registered with the state’s Department of Health.
+You will need to create a patient profile and provide necessary information such as your legal name, current address, etc. Next, you must find a licensed Pennsylvania doctor registered with the state’s Department of Health.